 An agreement between Walter Steere and the Sand Dam Association was signed in the early 1950s and transferred the spillway rights to the Association.
 At its beginning, the Association issued membership certificate bonds to new members.
 Today, dues are $50 per year and support annual costs like insurance, control of invasive aquatic species, water level adjustments, and state fees.

 We have created this website as a resource for our members, community citizens, and others who are interested in lake life and sustainability.
-We proudly support the work of the Save The Lakes and the Northwest Rhode Island Supporters of Open Spaces.
+We proudly support the work of the Save The Lakes.
 We advocate with our local Glocester Land Trust to ensure the protection of land that borders our lake.
 We hope you will find the information contained within this website to be valuable to you.

 The Sand Dam Reservoir Association (SDRA) is a voluntary Association of concerned landowners and neighbors on the Sand Dam Reservoir (also known as Smith & Sayles Reservoir) whose mission is to provide stewardship to the lake and its community.
 Members come together to preserve, protect, and improve the quality of our environment here: our water and habitat, for recreation and tranquility, now and in the future.